MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 ## Join data types

-You may want to find two specific event types and the states in which each of them occurred.
-This requires a [join](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/join-operator?pivots=azuredataexplorer) operator.
+To find two specific event types and the states in which each of them occurred, use a [join](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/join-operator?pivots=azuredataexplorer) operator.

 List the first `EventType`, second `EventType`, and then join the two sets on `State`: